-Wildfires pose a risk for the lives of people who live near those ecosystems and their homes.
-Moisture is one of the main factors that determine wildfires frequency and since the changing climate in recent years brings dryer winters, the consequences of wildfires are becoming more devastating, and the fire season becomes longer.
+Wildfires pose a risk to the lives of people who live near those ecosystems and their homes.
+Moisture is one of the main factors that determine wildfire frequency and since the changing climate in recent years brings dryer winters, the consequences of wildfires are becoming more devastating, and the fire season becomes longer.
 In fire risk zones consider:

 - Avoid new construction in WUI zones and choose a location that is not at high risk of wildfire.

-- Use non-combustible or fire-resistant materials for exterior components such as roof, sidings, windows, doors, vents, and gutters.
+- Use non-combustible or fire-resistant materials for exterior components such as roofs, sidings, windows, doors, vents, and gutters.
 For example, use Class A-rated roof shingles and borate pressure-treated lumber in framed homes.